-These bank policy writing tips are provided by BankPolicies.com to help you keep your financial institution's policies and procedures up to date and in compliance.
+These bank policy writing tips are provided by BankPolicies.com to help you keep the policies and procedures of your bank, credit union, fintech company, or other type of financial institution up to date and in compliance.

 The first step in our bank policy writing tips is to determine what your federal regulator (such as the Consumer Financial Protection Bureau (CFPB), Federal Deposit Insurance Corporation (FDIC), Federal Reserve, Office of the Comptroller of the Currency (OCC), or other federal regulatory bodies that may apply to your organization) requires you to have in place.
 They should be able to provide you a list of compliance related policies they expect you to provide during safety and soundness and compliance exams.
 In this regard, we offer a complete list of bank policy templates that are up-to-date, in compliance, and easy to customize to suit the specific needs of your organization.

 The second step in our bank policy writing tips is to review your policy needs from a strategic and operational point of view.
 Ask yourself what major policies you need to have in place in addition to those required by your regulator.
 A review of each of the following areas of your organization should be considered:

 At the beginning it is best to concentrate on areas of risk, especially those where audits will take place.
 Another consideration is to concentrate on personnel, products, services, or other areas where your staff would benefit from established policies or procedures.